-How herbal and homoeopathic medicines will be treated by the MHRA if the UK leaves the EU without a deal.
+How herbal and homoeopathic medicines will be treated by the MHRA if there is a no-deal Brexit

 The policy for herbal medicines will follow that for marketing authorisations (MAs) in areas including place of establishment, variations and any other matters ongoing at EU-level on exit day.